Hollande faces first French banking test

 "It is a difficult situation," said a Paris-based banker to financial institutions.
 "It is in the interest of the French banking community that a solution is found to take over CIF in a quick and clean manner."

-The likeliest outcome is seen as a nationalization by stealth, via a merger with state bank Banque Postale, a solution already used in cases such as the break-up of Franco-Belgian bank Dexia.
+The likeliest outcome is seen as a nationalisation by stealth, via a merger with state bank Banque Postale, a solution already used in cases such as the break-up of Franco-Belgian bank Dexia.

 Hollande campaigned on the theme of bringing lenders to heel by curbing their more risky activities, most likely with a functional separation akin to a French version of the American "Volcker Rule", which will restrict U.S. commercial banks from certain kinds of speculative activity.